stackbit-projects/magical-moon-2a283/src/pages/about.md

 ---
 title: About Me
-subtitle: This is a short introduction about me and our work.
+subtitle: This is a short introduction about me and my work.
 image: images/about.jpg
 template: page
 ---